 Clinical Educator Track

 Following fellowship training, fellows may compete for entry into the Division of Cancer Medicine Advanced Scholar Program.
 This program provides for 100% protected time to concentrate their efforts intensively in an area of investigation and practice started in the fellowship program.
 Completion of the Advanced Scholar Program positions each scholar for success in a tenure-track position in academic medicine.

-ERAS opens for new applications on July 1, 2016.
-Deadline for submission of applications for the 2017 Academic Year will be Aug.
-31, 2016.
-Interviews will be conducted Sept.
-10-Oct.
-29, 2016.
+ERAS opens for new applications July 2021.
+Deadline for submission of applications for the 2022 Academic Year will be Aug.
+31, 2021.
+Interviews will tentatively be conducted during the months of September and October 2020.

 Applications are accepted through the Electronic Residency Application System (ERAS) only.

 The fellowship program does not accept H1-B Visas.
 At the time of application, applicant must have the appropriate Visa (J1).

 Hometown: Saint Petersburg, Russia

 Residency: University of Pittsburgh